Suits of Civil Nature [CPC 02]

 - suit for damage for breach of contract.

-But these sports are not suits of civil nature,
+But these are not suits of civil nature,

-- A suit of a suit of declaration of a member of caste different from invitation to a caste dinner.
+- A suit for a declaration of a member of caste refrained from invitation to a caste dinner.

 - A suit for expulsion of a member from caste.